-95 1.
-Determine the water and energy balances, and the land-atmosphere feedback as a function of the conditions of the soil, vegetation, and atmosphere in a study region with agricultural fields.

-- 2. Investigate the heterogeneity of the fluxes at the land surface and in the boundary layer. - 3.
-Develop new parameterizations of the fluxes at the land surface taking into account the vegetation dynamics and the turbulence in the ABL.
+- determining the water and energy balances and the land-atmosphere feedback as a function of the conditions of the soil, vegetation, and atmosphere in a study region with agricultural fields; - 2. investigating the heterogeneity of the fluxes at the land surface and in the boundary layer; - 3. developing new parameterizations of the fluxes at the land surface taking into account the vegetation dynamics and the turbulence in the ABL.

-The LAFO measurement design follows the LAFE instrumentation and benefits from previous projects, e.g., the research unit "Agricultural Landscapes under Global Climate Change - Processes and Feedbacks on a Regional Scale" of the German research foundation with long-term and on-going EC observations in Kraichgau and Swabian Jura area, southwestern Germany (Wizemann et al., 2015; Weber et al., 2022).
-This project contained also the Surface-Atmosphere-Boundary-Layer Exchange (SABLE) field campaign to test lidar observations in the surface layer (Späth et al., 2016).
+The LAFO measurement design follows the LAFE instrumentation and benefits from previous projects, e.g., the research unit "Agricultural Landscapes under Global Climate Change - Processes and Feedbacks on a Regional Scale" of the German research foundation, using the existing longterm and ongoing EC observations in Kraichgau and the Swabian Jura area, southwestern Germany (Wizemann et al., 2015; Weber et al., 2022).
+This project also contained the Surface-Atmosphere-Boundary-Layer Exchange (SABLE) field campaign to test lidar observations in the surface layer (Späth et al., 2016).
 Both the LAFE and the new LAFO design with their instrument synergies have already made important contributions to this.
-Comparing observations to models, e.g. the applicability of MOST for natural heterogeneous land surfaces can be investigated or new model parameterizations can be developed (Lee et al., 2019, 2020; Späth et al., 2022).
+By comparing observations to models, (e.g., MOST) natural heterogeneous land surfaces can be investigated or new model parameterizations can be developed (Lee et al., 2019; Lee and Buban, 2020; Späth et al., 2022a).

-This paper presents LAFO: the observation strategy of the LAFO setup with the study area and its sensor synergy (section 2), the instrumentation (section 3) and, measurement examples (section 4).
-Finally, we summarize and give an outlook on future developments.
+This paper presents LAFO and is structured in the following manner: the observation strategy of the LAFO setup with the study area and its sensor synergy is presented in Sect.
+2, the instrumentation is presented in Sect.
+3, and measurement examples are presented in Sect.
+4. Finally, we summarize and give an outlook on future developments.

-2 Observation Strategy
+2 Observation strategy

-We aim for a synergistic sensor network, to simultaneously monitor a wide variety of system properties and state variables from bedrock to lower free troposphere to accomplish our LAFO objectives.
-The sensor synergy consists of the three components: 1) atmospheric measurements, 2) land-surface measurements, and 3) vegetation measurements.
-The interactions between the components are depicted in Figure 1 and the measured variables are listed in Table 1.
-The observations illustrated in Figure 1 show the envisioned full suite of instrumentation for the full extent of observations to study L-A feedbacks as proposed by the GLASS panel.
-To observe the ABL and the interfacial layer the combination of scanning lidars play an important role to capture the relevant variables with required resolutions to resolve the processes.
-In the surface layer EC stations with 2 and 10 m measurement levels with several meteorological measurements can be complemented by temperature sensing along optical fibers (FODS) and low elevation scanning lidars.
-In the sub-surface and soil regime measurements of soil moisture, temperature, matric potential and their profiles are important variables.
+To accomplish our LAFO objectives, we aim for a synergistic sensor network to simultaneously monitor a wide variety of system properties and state variables from the bedrock to the lower free troposphere.
+The sensor synergy consists of the three components: (1) atmospheric measurements, (2) land surface measurements and (3) vegetation measurements.
+The interactions between the components are depicted in Fig. 1, and the measured variables are listed in Table 1.
+The observations illustrated in Fig. 1 show the envisioned full suite of instrumentation for the full extent of observations to study L-A feedbacks as proposed by the GLASS panel.
+To observe the ABL and the interfacial layer, the combination of scanning lidars plays an important role in capturing the relevant variables with the required resolution to resolve the processes.
+In the surface layer, EC stations with 2 and 10 m measurement levels with several meteorological measurements can be complemented by temperature sensing along optical fibers (FODS) and low-elevation scanning lidar.
+In the sub-surface and soil regime, measurements of soil moisture, temperature, and matric potential and their profiles are important variables.
 Here several hydrological observations complement the information to characterize soil properties.
-The evapotranspiration of soil and vegetation can be sampled with the eddy-covariance method or lysimeters.
-To determine the contributions of soil and vegetation further measurements are helpful such as sap flow or other vegetation characterizing measurements.
-It is noted that some depicted measurements can be obtained continuously and perhaps automated while others are obtained better during field experiments and intensive observation periods (IOPs).
+The evapotranspiration of soil and vegetation can be sampled with the eddy covariance method or lysimeters.
+Further measurements, such as sap flow or other vegetationcharacterizing measurements, are helpful to determine the contributions of soil and vegetation.
+It is noted that some depicted measurements can be obtained continuously and perhaps be automated while others are obtained better during field experiments and intensive observation periods (IOPs).